THE PLATFORM

 • Upload images quickly from Unsplash

-If you want a writing app that truly brings it down to the basics, Markor is exactly what you need.
+If you want writing apps for Android that truly bring it down to the basics, Markor is exactly what you need.
 It's a simple editor without any editing UI.

 By using simple markup formats, all you need to do is open up Markor, create a note, and get to writing.
 It also supports offline mode mode so you can write wherever you need to, even without any internet connection.